mermaid-js/mermaid/docs/README.md

 ## it can then be followed by the diagram definitions as could be found in the examples in the documentation.

+## the renderer will then scour the document for all the objects defined as mermaid. which will then be rendered as an SVG file.

 ## Sibling projects
 - [mermaid live editor](https://github.com/mermaidjs/mermaid-live-editor)